catalyst-cloud/catalystcloud-docs/source/tutorials/other/gallagher-command-centre.rst

 ================================================

 Next, you will need to spin up a Windows VM in the cloud.
-There is a detailed “how to” for this, which you can find here: :ref:`first-instance-windows`.
+There is a detailed “how to” for this, which you can find here: :ref:`first_instance_windows`.
 To run Gallagher Command Centre, you will need to simply make sure you are running the appropriate version of Windows for your Gallagher installation, and that you select the right size for your instance, as you will need to make sure you have enough CPU and RAM to run your